historic-trails/website/sites/rabbit-ear-mountain.md

 ### Terrain

 These iconic mountains are remnants of volcanoes and apart of the larger Raton-Clayton Volcanic Field.
 This changes the terrain and landscape depending on where on the mountains you are located.
 There are some areas where the ground is firm, loose, or sandy, as well as ranging from flat plains to ridges and valleys.
 The Spring is where the water is the most plentiful, where travelers would camp out near for convienance.
 The best time of year for men and women traveling the Santa Fe Tail to pass though would be the Spring, when the winter snow has melted and the heat is not yet overwhelming.
 It has several large grassy feilds and areas for animals to graze upon as travelers mkae thier camp for the night, making it a safe haven on their rough adventure.
 The twin peaks are 6,062 ft and differ in name due to size differences.
-The larger mountain is called ["Rabbit Ear Mountain"](https://www.santafetrailnm.org/site29.html), and the smaller mountian is called "Rabbit Ear Butte" due to the steep sides’ and characteristic flat top [^Exploring Expedition].
+The larger mountain is called ["Rabbit Ear Mountain"](https://www.santafetrailnm.org/site29.html), and the smaller mountian is called "Rabbit Ear Butte" due to the steep sides’ and characteristic flat top [^ExploringExpedition].

 {% include figure.html
   class="img-right"